BASEBALL’s GREAT HALL OF FAME EXHIBIT CARDS

 Moving into the early 20th century, the museum exhibits gems like a 1909-1911 T206 tobacco card of Ty Cobb.
 Considered by many the greatest baseball card set ever produced, the immense rarity and condition of the “Cobb” on display makes it one of the crown jewels of the collection.
 Other exemplary early 20th century cards include a 1911 Imperial Tobacco card of Walter Johnson, a 1914 Cracker Jack card of Joe Jackson, and a 1916 Sporting Life caramel card of Babe Ruth from his playing days with the Boston Red Sox.

-Read also: RARE 80S BASEBALL CARDS
+Read also: WHO BUYS BASEBALL CARDS IN LAFAYETTE INDIANA

 The golden age of baseball cards is well-represented between the 1930s-1950s.
 Iconic cards like a 1933 Goudey card of Lou Gehrig and a 1952 Topps card of Mickey Mantle immerse visitors in the era when chewing gum companies like Goudey and Topps began mass-producing cards on a scale never seen before.
 Other standouts are a 1941 Play Ball card of Ted Williams, a 1947 Bowman card of Jackie Robinson, and a 1954 Topps card of a young Willie Mays.
 These cards not only capture the players’ on-field exploits but also reflect the cultural impact of integrating the sport.